Earls Barton: History

 Between 1913 and 1921, ironstone was produced in two local quarries; the first, situated north of Doddington Road, began operations in 1913, the second in 1916, west of Wellingborough Road.
 A 3-foot gauge tramway connected both quarries to the northern terminal of the gas-powered aerial ropeway, where the ore was loaded into buckets.
-It was then taken across the River Nene to Castle Ashby and Earls Barton station, and dumped into railway wagons.
+It was then taken across the River Nene to Castle Ashby and Earls Barton station, and loaded into railway wagons.

 The tramway initially used horses, until a steam locomotive was bought in 1914 to replace them.
 Quarrying was at first done by hand, using explosives, then steam diggers were used from 1918.
 In 1925 the original quarry was reopened, not for iron ore, but for the obtaining of gannister (white silica sand).
 A new 2 foot gauge tramway was used to take the sand to Wellingborough Road where it was loaded into lorries for dispatch.
 This tramway used a small diesel locomotive.
 It is not clear how long gannister was quarried but the quarry still appears to have been in use in 1949 and a rusty quarry machine was in situ in the 1970s.
 The quarried area has mostly been built on but some traces of the system remain including part of a final gullet north of Doddington Road and the remains of a bridge in that road.
 The remains of the tipping point from the tramway to the ropeway can be seen from Dowthorpe Hill and Milbury.